 - A US Drug Enforcement Administration (DEA) regulation notes that CISA is one of two accepted designations that fulfill a requirement for those performing required third-party audits of electronic prescription applications.

-- Reserve Bank of India requires CISA qualified personnel to perform IT audits on the information technology infrastructure of all banks that hold government securities.
+- Reserve Bank of India (RBI) requires CISA-qualified personnel to perform IT audits on the IT infrastructure of all banks that hold government securities.

 - The Securities Exchange Board of India requires biannual system audits of all mutual funds to be conducted by an independent auditor who is CISA/CISM-certified or equivalent.